Schedule a free consultation

 You Need an Expert in Texas DWI Law

 The consequences can be serious if you're facing an alcohol-related charge, such as overserving someone or a DWI.
 That's why you need a DWI and criminal defense law expert to protect your rights.
 Attorney Doug Murphy is one of only two attorneys in Texas who is Board Certified in both Criminal Defense Law and DWI Defense, making him an expert in both these specialty areas of the law.
 Doug also has extensive experience handling complex alcohol-related cases, making him well-suited to help you.
 U.S. News and World Report also recently named Doug to its "Best Lawyers in America" list for 2023 Houston DWI defense.
 Find out why the Houston press calls Doug "the drinking driver's best friend."
-Contact the Doug Murphy Law Firm, P.C. online or call them at 713-229-8333 to schedule your consultation.
+Contact the Murphy & McKinney Law Firm, P.C. online or call them at 713-229-8333 to schedule your consultation.

 Share this post: